Ishika13/ishika13/README.md

 Curently persuing BTech Computer Science Engineering with specialisation in Artificial Intelligence and Machine Learning from VIT Bhopal University.

+⚡DSC Lead at VIT Bhopal
-⚡Content Writing and Digital Marketing Lead at DSC VIT Bhopal <br>
+⚡Former Content Writing and Digital Marketing Lead at DSC VIT Bhopal <br>
 ⚡Club-Coordinator and Content Head at AI Club <br>